draeder/good-tracker-servers/README.md

         })
     })
     console.log(trackers)
-    // do something with the array of trackers
+    // do something with the trackers array
     // perhaps pass into a webtorrent script to announce a new webtorrent or infohash })
 ```

 ## Browser
-Browsers do not have the ability to query DNS by default, so we use the DoHjs library.
+Browsers do not have the ability to query DNS by default, so we use the DoHjs library which allows us to use DNS over HTTPS for queries from the browser.

 ```
 <script src="https://cdn.jsdelivr.net/npm/dohjs@latest/dist/doh.min.js"></script>